Banana industry: Companies

 In 2013, five multinational fruit companies alone controlled 44% of the international banana trade:

 The market share of the above players decreased from 70% in 2002 to about 44% in 2013.
 This decline in market power has been attributed to a couple of reasons.
 In the past, multinational companies owned a large number of plantations in Central and South America and other banana-producing regions.
 Since the 1980s they have divested a large share of their own production, replacing it with greater purchases from independent producers.
 For example, Chiquita has decreased the number of its plantations in Central America.
 Fyffes used to own plantations in Jamaica, Belize and the Windward Islands, but withdrew from production and switched to purchasing its bananas through contracts with producers.
 The disengagement from production was partly caused by legal and economic problems at the plantation level, but also reflects the change in market power along the banana value chain.

 Along the global banana supply chain, major supermarket chains in the US and EU have gained market power over the big producers in the 21st century as they dominate the retail market and increasingly purchase from smaller wholesalers or directly from growers.

 Production and export

 In 2016, world production of bananas and plantains was 148 million tonnes, led by India and China with a combined total (only for bananas) of 28% of global production (table).
 Other major producers were the Philippines, Ecuador, Indonesia, and Brazil, together accounting for 20% of the world total of bananas and plantains (table).

 As reported for 2013, total world exports were 20 million tonnes of bananas and 859,000 tonnes of plantains.
 Ecuador and the Philippines were the leading exporters with 5.4 and 3.3 million tonnes, respectively, and the Dominican Republic was the leading exporter of plantains with 210,350 tonnes.
+OEC reports that the total value of banana trade in the period from 2020 to 2021 was $13.6 billion, despite a 2.51 percent decline in export growth.